legoandmars/UnityShaderRecompilationTools/README.md

 - Module to detect if shaders need to be recompiled/decompiled in the first place.
     - Current goal: detect if shader was compiled for Single Pass or Single Pass Instanced.
     - Ideally, this module should work from within a .NET framework 4 environment without Custom Assetbundle Dependencies so it can be integrated directly into mods.
+    - **This module should be made available in the MIT license for ease of use**

 - Module/tests to automatically detect if shader recompilation failed.
     - This is kind of abstract, but is probably partially automatable.
 Things such as a model only showing up in one eye for VR when changing the VR rendering mode would be an obvious fail that can be detected programmatically.